Kali-Hac/Hi-MPC/README.md

 ## License

 Hi-MPC is released under the MIT License.
-Our models and codes must only be used for egitimate research.
+Our models and codes must only be used for legitimate research.